MohammadRuhulAmin/production_cdc_guideline/README.md

 # Change Data Capture
 ![alt text](/public/image.png)

-## Setup and Installation CDC pipeline:
+## Setup and Installation CDC pipeline IN (Kafka) Stand Alone Mode :

 In this guide, we will set up a Change Data Capture (CDC) pipeline using Debezium, Apache Kafka, and Apache Zookeeper, running across multiple Docker containers managed by a Docker Compose file named cdc_maintainer.yaml.
 This setup is intended for a production environment.